 While the mushrooms are grilling, prepare the potatoes au gratin by layering sliced potatoes in a baking dish with heavy cream, grated cheese, chopped rosemary, and salt and pepper to taste.

-Bake the potatoes au gratin in the oven.
-After the cheese is browned and the potatoes are tender, bake the au gratin in the range for 45 to 1 hour.
+Bake the potatoes Au gratin in the oven.
+After browned and the potatoes like tender, bake the Au gratin in the range for 45 to 1 hour.

 Serve the grilled portobello mushrooms and potatoes au gratin, drizzled with balsamic glaze for added acidity.